fourscoreandmore/fourscoreandmore.org/data/index.md

 and that we continue to build a great cathedral of cumulative science together!

 ### In brief:
-- Title: "Where is the Data?"
+- Title: "Where Can I Find Data?"
 - By: Mark Gotham, 2025
 - Licence: CC-By-SA
 - URLs last accessed and verified: October 2025